nathanaelseen/nathanaelseen.github.io/index.md

 description: Your Math Wiki
 ---

 Welcome to this site.
-I write Mathematics in my free time, you can find my mathematical writeups under the `Publications' section!

-~ Nathanael Seen
+You can find mathematical content of various topics on the side navbar.